 Growing up, members of FOCUS were a big part of Cort’s life.
 FOCUS students and staff taught his Sunday School classes and volunteered at his camps all the way up until he graduated high school.
 Cort joined FOCUS at Collin College in the Fall of 2014 and, after 2 years of study at Collin, Cort transferred to The University of Texas at Dallas to complete a Bachelors of Arts in Arts and Technology.
 Even though his dream is to work in the production of games and cartoons, Cort felt led by God to go back and continue doing ministry with FOCUS.

 Kylie Von Runnen

 Kylie graduated from the University of Texas at Dallas (Whoosh) in 2019, with a B.S. in Business Administration.
 She previously attended Collin College (Go Cougs) for her freshman and sophomore year, where she was introduced to FOCUS.
-This ministry made a profound impact, not only on her experience in college, but on her life as a disciple.
-Kylie is excited for the opportunity to be an apprentice at UTD and give back to the campus community the way FOCUS gave to her.
-Some of Kylie’s other interests include singing, reading, dancing, Disney, and cats.
+This ministry made a profound impact, not only on her experience in college but on her life as a disciple.
+She was able to stay at UTD post-grad for the apprenticeship and had so much fun that she decided it wasn’t time for her to leave yet.
+Some of Kylie’s other interests include singing, reading, dancing, Disney, and her dog, Moose.

 Victoria Milian Seiler

 Andrea was born and raised in San Antonio, Texas, where she was never more than a couple of blocks away from a breakfast taco.
 After high school, she moved to Dallas and fell in love with Jesus (and of course Temoc, UTD’s school mascot).
 Andrea graduated in 2020 with a degree in Psychology and Child Learning and Development.
 She also minored in Visual Arts, mostly as an excuse to spend more time in the beautiful arts building.